Cameron-Brown-Tech/Cameron-Brown-Tech/README.md

 Hi, I’m @Cameron-Brown-Tech
-I’m interested in Python, R and all things computing, and data science related.
+I’m interested in Python, AI and all things computing, and data science related.

 I have recently completed a masters degree (MSc) in Financial Technology from The University of Strathclyde, and am currenlty a Data Science Intern at a Mutual Insurance company working on unsupervised ML Anomaly Detection tehniques.
 In partcilular Auto-Encoders.